boxine/django-huey-monitor/README.md

-shell-huey2                    go into a interactive bash shell in Huey worker container 2 shell-huey3                    go into a interactive bash shell in Huey worker container 3 logs                           Display and follow docker logs reload-django                  Reload the Django dev server reload-huey                    Reload the Huey worker restart                        Restart the containers
+shell-huey2                    go into a interactive bash shell in Huey worker container 2 shell-huey3                    go into a interactive bash shell in Huey worker container 3 logs                           Display and follow docker logs logs-django                    Display and follow docker logs only from "django" container reload-django                  Reload the Django dev server reload-huey                    Reload the Huey worker restart                        Restart the containers